BIBSYSDEV/nva-language-js/README.md

 ### More than one language

-We use the ISO 639-3 `mul` code for these cases, which replaces the sometimes-used `mis` code if provided as input.
+We use the ISO 639\-3 `mul` code for these cases, which replaces the sometimes\-used `mis` code if provided as input.